-- Charities may have to verify their non-commercial standing to the satisfaction of the University. - Solicitors must be members of student government, a recognized student organization, or a university department. - Solicitation must be limited to designated common areas of the residence communities. - Approval must be granted by the Area Director at least 48 hours in advance. - Solicitation is restricted to the hours of 8 A.M.
+- Charities may have to verify their non-commercial standing to the satisfaction of the University. - Solicitors must be members of student government, a recognized student organization, or a university department. - Solicitation must be limited to designated common areas of the residence communities. - Approval must be granted by the Assistant Director of Residential Education at least 48 hours in advance. - Solicitation is restricted to the hours of 8 A.M.
 11 P.M.